Unboxed-Software/solana-course/content/durable-nonces.md

 await sendAndConfirmTransaction(connection, tx, [payer, nonceKeypair]);
 ```

-The system program will take care of setting the nonce value for us inside the nonce-account.
+The system program will take care of setting the nonce value for us inside the nonce account.

 ### `nonceAdvance`